Are Birds Mammals? (No, But It's Weirder Than You Think)

 Final Thoughts

-So to wrap this up in one sentence: Birds aren't mammals—they're specialized, warm-blooded, feathered reptiles descended from dinosaurs that developed the ability to fly, sing, and make us question everything we thought we knew about animal classification.
+So to wrap this up in one sentence: Birds aren't mammals.
+They're specialized, warm-blooded, feathered reptiles descended from dinosaurs that developed the ability to fly, sing, and make us question everything we thought we knew about animal classification.

 And if you want to really embrace your inner bird nerd (or shop for the bird-obsessed people in your life), you can shop nature-inspired gifts today over at Better With Birds!